electron/electron/docs/api/app.md

 throw an error.
 The message in the error should be informative and tell you exactly what went wrong.

 By default, if an app of the same name as the one being moved exists in the Applications directory and is _not_ running, the existing app will be trashed and the active app moved into its place.
 If it _is_ running, the pre-existing running app will assume focus and the the previously active app will quit itself.
-This behavior can be changed by invoking the optional callback handler, where the boolean returned by the handler determines whether or not the move proceeds with its default behavior.
+This behavior can be changed by providing the optional conflict handler, where the boolean returned by the handler determines whether or not the move conflict is resolved with default behavior.  i.e. returning `false` will ensure no further action is taken, returning `true` will result in the default behavior and the method continuing.

 For example: